4 min read

 Dr. Edmund Hon (Western Medicine): It is true that the metabolic rate changes immediately after giving birth and it is essential to keep warm after childbirth especially in winter.

 Dr. Michelle Law (Chinese Medicine): In general, avoiding coldness is a valid TCM rule for postpartum women.
 Immunity and blood circulation are compromised by delivery and profused perspiration during and after childbirth.
 Exposure to coldness would further impair such functions, thus avoiding air-conditioning is true from TCM perspective.
 After the energy-consuming childbirth process, new mothers are usually recommended to stay home resting as much as possible for recovery.
 However, if necessary, postpartum women with good protection from cold and wind draft may go outdoor for a short period of time.

-Dr. Edmund Hon (Western Medicine): Drying hair after a shower makes sense, while there is no reason to not washing hair for a month.
+Dr. Edmund Hon (Western Medicine): Drying hair after a shower makes sense, while there is no reason to not wash hair for a month.

 Dr. Michelle Law (Chinese Medicine): It is partially true.
 This rule was established in China thousands of years ago when hygiene and living standards were poor.
 Because of a lack of hot water system and hair-dryer in the past, hair washing was inconvenient and would result in exposure to coldness and dampness.
 In TCM theory, cold and damp can slow down blood circulation and childbirth recovery.
 However nowadays, if hair drying is done properly, this rule no longer applies.
 Besides, hair washing with hot ginger water is recommended to promote vasodilation and blood circulation, according to TCM principles.